The John “Bud” Velde Visiting Scholar Program

 Visiting scholars are expected to conduct their research primarily in The Rare Book & Manuscript Library.

-Visiting scholars must reside on campus or within a short driving distance during the award period.
+Visiting scholars must continuously reside on campus or within a short driving distance during the award period (a minimum of 18 working days.)

-If a Velde awardee publishes work resulting from the study period, the Library will appreciate acknowledgment of the award's benefit as well as copies of the publication(s) for our collection.
+If a Velde awardee publishes work resulting from the study period, the library will appreciate acknowledgment of the award's benefit as well as copies of the publication(s) for our collections.

-Within one year of the library visit, John “Bud” Velde Visiting Scholars should send a brief written report (1–2 pages) to the Director of The Rare Book & Manuscript Library describing the extent of the research conducted and its value to the scholar's overall project.
+Within one year of completion of their research stay, John “Bud” Velde Visiting Scholar awardees should send a brief written report (1–2 pages) to the Head of The Rare Book & Manuscript Library describing the extent of the research conducted and its value to the scholar's overall project.

 OTHER OPPORTUNITIES ON CAMPUS